iarmagnat/evalDWM/readme.md

 - Message reading page

     - Includes an ajax request to mark messages as read and a special display for unread ones

+## issues

+- A single CSS and JS file is loaded in every page leaving a lot of what is loaded unused